-Additionally, upon your arrival TeachingChile will assist you in purchasing a low-cost Chilean "dumb" cell phone (or a SIM card for your SmartPhone/iPhone), and provide you with international dialing instructions that you can give to your family and friends to reach you on your personal cell phone.
+Additionally, upon your arrival TeachingChile will provide you with a SIM card for access to a Chilean Mobile network (assuming that you have unblocked your phone prior to arrival—an important step for you to take prior to arrival), and provide you with international dialing instructions that you can give to your family and friends to reach you on your personal cell phone.

 In general, the teacher will conduct six classes per week, 1.5 hours per class taught twice per week; hence a total of 18 hours of face-to-face time with the students.
 Lesson preparation, review, and other necessary tasks are not included in the classroom hours’ calculation.
 Some schools provide more than our baseline requirement of 18 hours.